 - 1 tablespoon honey

 - 1 cup pecans

-- Optional: Unsweetened coconut (either plain or toasted) for coating the outside of the truffles
+- unsweetened coconut flakes either plain or toasted, for coating the outside of the truffles

-- Once the pecans are done blend them in a food processor with the pitted dates and cacao.
+Once the pecans are done blend them in a food processor with the pitted dates and cocoa.
 Add 1 – 2 teaspoons of water or just enough to help the mixture stick together a little.